What do you want to learn?

 Managing Misbehaviour

-Join us for this four week group where you will come together with other parents to share strategies for positive parenting, managing misbehaviour with empathy, and fostering healthy discipline practices.
+Join us for this six week group where you will come together with other parents to share strategies for positive parenting, managing misbehaviour with empathy, and fostering healthy discipline practices.
 Together, you will explore practical tools for building strong connections with your children while guiding them toward growth and positive behaviour.

 Groups to try if you want to learn to be a better parent: